mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 the used functions and algorithms were compared.
-After both of the mentioned structures were implemented, tested and optimized, the `RingDelayBuffer` was introduced in the `EngineEffectsDelay` as an inner structure for the group delay handling.
+After both of the mentioned structures were implemented, tested and optimized, the `RingDelayBuffer` was introduced in the `EngineEffectsDelay` as an inner structure for the Group Delay handling.
 Based on the changes and use of optimized data structure the performance has highly improved.
 The performance differences are shown in the following benchmarks results taken over from the Ubuntu GitHub CI’s results.